openjusticeok/spi-2023/okc-session/README.md

 ![image](https://github.com/openjusticeok/spi-2023/assets/56839927/f89455f2-6c97-491e-88fe-5ba52744e397)

-> Note the missing data in the latter months!
+Note the missing data in the latter months!
 We'd probably want to cut it off a bit earlier.

+> Understand how R can be used for visualizations as well as analysis ✅

 ### Answering our Research Question